The shadows and photon rings of two minimal deformations of Schwarzschild black holes: Introduction

-However, these studies have focused only on the inclined disk and rotational profiles of KS and GK BHs shadows, whereas the influence of spherical accretion flows and direct disk profiles on shadows remains unclear.
-Since accretion flows play a crucial role in BH shadow observations, we primarily investigate the radiation intensity and optical images of BHs under two distinct accretion models: spherical accretion and face-on disk accretion, which constitutes the main purpose of this paper.
+However, these studies have focused on inclined disks and rotational profiles of KS and GK BH shadows, whereas the influence of spherical accretion and face-on thin disks remains unclear.
+Since accretion flows play a crucial role in BH shadow observations, we primarily investigate the radiation intensity and optical images of BHs under two distinct accretion models: spherical accretion and face-on disk accretion.
 By analyzing the shadows and observational characteristics of three different BHs and leveraging the interaction of different BH parameters, we provide a method to distinguish between KS, GK, and SC BHs.
+Furthermore, through BH images, the present study also validates the aforementioned conjecture regarding quantum-corrections and NED BHs, revealing the influence mechanisms of different types of minimal deformations on BH shadows.
+Moreover, our findings confirm the similarity in how KS BHs and GK BHs affect BH shadows, offering new perspectives on understanding the role of BH hair in shaping shadow characteristics.
+Therefore, investigating such BHs is of great significance for understanding the universe.

 This paper is organized as follows.
-In Sec.~\ref{sub2}, the target metrics of the two minimal deformations of the SC BH are obtained using different actions.
-In Sec.~\ref{sub3}, the light deflection and critical impact parameters of KS and GK BHs are studied by using geodesic equations and effective potentials, and the results of BH parameter constraints from EHT data are presented.
-We in Sec.~\ref{sub4} explore the specific intensities and optical appearances of KS and GK BHs in two spherical accretion processes, static and infalling, and plot the optical appearances of the two BHs.
-We then investigate the observational effects of optically and geometrically thin accretion disks on these two BHs in Sec.~\ref{sub5}.
+In Sec.~\ref{sub2}, we derive the metrics for the two minimal deformations of the SC BH from their respective theoretical actions.
+In Sec.~\ref{sub3}, we study the light deflection and critical impact parameters for KS and GK BHs by analyzing the null geodesics and effective potentials.
+We also present the constraints on the BH parameters derived from EHT observational data.
+In Sec.~\ref{sub4}, we explore the specific intensities and optical appearances of KS and GK BHs under two spherical accretion models: static and infalling.
+In Sec.~\ref{sub5}, we then investigate the observational signatures of these two BHs surrounded by optically and geometrically thin accretion disks.
 Finally, we summarize and discuss our results in Sec.~\ref{sub6}.
 In this paper, we adopt geometric units, i.e., $c=G=1$.